Ready for a Change?

 1. Define where you are now and take an honest inventory of it all.

-2. Set a goal/vision/dream of where you want to go and map out short- and long-term guideposts.
+2. Set a goal/vision/dream of where you want to go and map out both short and long-term guideposts.

-3. Sketch out the gap between today’s reality and tomorrow’s hopes.
-Then, define many actions to fill that gap or drive things to the end vision.
+3. Sketch out what the real gap is between today’s reality and tomorrow’s hopes.
+Define many actions that could fill in that gap or drive things to the end vision.

 4. Assign a whack of measurables to those actions to help you monitor your progress.